What’s up readers?

 First, you need a special license to own and ride a bike with that much CC.
 Next, these bikes will draw an insane amount of attention to you.

 Finally, you never get the full opportunity to really open up the throttle on these motorbikes.
-In the city, traffic moves like 20 miles per hour.
-There is no way you could ever get out of first gear in the city on a crotch rocket or a Harley… this defeats the purpose of owning one of those bikes.
+In the city, traffic moves at like 20 miles per hour.
+There is no way you could ever get out of 2nd gear in most of the city on a crotch rocket or a Harley… this defeats the purpose of owning one of those bikes.

 I love café racers.
-The look sexy and sound great.
-However, you should avoid these bikes in Vietnam.
+They look sexy and sound great.
+You should avoid these bikes in Vietnam.

 Most of them are built in an alley from a bunch of spare parts, so their reliability can be questionable.
-They also draw unnecessary attention to you, but not as much as a real motorcycle.
+They also draw unnecessary attention to you.

 This unnecessary attention can result in police pulling you over or people trying to steal the bike.
 Not something you want.